TrentoCrowdAI/crowdhub-web/README.md

 # CrowdHub

-CrowdHub sits on top of major crowdsourcing platforms to intelligently assists customers in performing crowdsourcing tasks.
+CrowdHub sits on top of major crowdsourcing platforms to intelligently assist customers in performing crowdsourcing tasks.

 Paper: [CrowdHub: Extending crowdsourcing platforms for the controlled evaluation of tasks designs](https://arxiv.org/abs/1909.02800).